paralax/ColossalOpera/hard/subset_sum_automata.md

 	// D apply subset sum to those values with target
 	// D increment or penalize the cell as needed
 	// D draw the board with color
-	// Read and parse specification
+	// D Read and parse specification

 	open System